tumbler31/BMS-test/.github/ISSUE_TEMPLATE/ctd-report.md

 ---
-name: Bug report
+name: CTD report
 about: Create a report to help us improve
 title: ''
-labels: bug
+labels: ctd
 assignees: ''

 ---